vengi-voxel/vengi/docs/ShaderTool.md

 ## Description

-The generator uses `ShaderTemplate.h.in` and `UniformBufferTemplate.h.in` as a base to generat the C++ source files.
+The generator uses `ShaderTemplate.h.in` and `UniformBufferTemplate.h.in` as a base to generate the C++ source files.

 There are several variables in the template file that are replaced by the generator.